Isidor Straus: Early life

-Straus was born into a Jewish family in Otterberg in the former Palatinate, then ruled by the Kingdom of Bavaria.
+Isidor Straus was born on February 6, 1845, into a Jewish family in Otterberg in the former Palatinate, then ruled by the Kingdom of Bavaria.
 He was the first of five children of Lazarus Straus (1809–1898) and his second wife and first cousin, Sara Straus (1823–1876).
 His siblings were Hermine (1846–1922), Nathan (1848–1931), Jakob Otto (1849–1851) and Oscar Solomon Straus (1850–1926).
 In 1854 he and his family immigrated to the United States, following his father, Lazarus, who immigrated two years before.
 They settled first in Columbus, Georgia, and then lived in Talbotton, Georgia, where their house still exists today.

-He was preparing to go to the United States Military Academy at West Point when the outbreak of the American Civil War prevented him from doing so.
+Straus was preparing to go to the United States Military Academy at West Point when the outbreak of the American Civil War prevented him from doing so.
 In 1861, he was elected an officer in a Confederate military unit but was not allowed to serve because of his youth; in 1863, he went to England to secure ships for blockade running.
 Straus worked as an aide to a London-based Confederate agent while living in England, as well as a Confederate bond salesman in both London and Amsterdam.